BMW recalls SUVs after Takata air bag inflator blows apart, hurling shrapnel and injuring driver

 The BMW recall comes after General Motors recalled nearly 900 vehicles in July with Takata inflators that have the dessicant.
 GM also blamed the problem on a manufacturing defect at Takata.

-In a statement about the GM recall last summer, NHTSA said the agency did not have any data suggesting that other dessicated Takata inflators might rupture.
+In a statement about the GM recall last summer, NHTSA said the agency did not have any data suggesting that other desiccated Takata inflators might rupture.